 Dive professionals who hold an instructor rating with another diver training organization may be eligible to enroll directly in the OWSI program.
-This recognizes prior instructor training and provides a path to become a PADI Instructor.
+This recognizes prior instructor training and provides a path to become an Open Water Scuba Instructor.

-- At least 60 logged dives and 100 dives to attend an IE.
+- At least 60 logged dives and 100 dives to attend an Instructor Exam.

-- Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.
+- First Aid Primary and Secondary Care (CPR and First Aid) training within the past 24 months.

 - A medical statement signed by a physician within the last 12 months

-You also need to be an Emergency First Response Instructor, but you can earn this rating during your instructor training.
+You also need to be a First Aid Instructor, but you can earn this rating during your instructor training.

 What will you learn?

 Over a minimum of five days, but usually more like seven, the IDC teaches you to conduct all core scuba courses.
 You’ll be able to organize and present information, conduct skill development sessions and control open water dives.
 Basically, you become a better public speaker and get really good at demonstrating skills while watching out for student diver safety.
 Key topics include:

 - Standards and Procedures for courses you can teach with in water workshops

 - Risk Management and Diver Safety